Where are you from? (Provide a little bit of your background, have you moved etc)

 What made you pursue NFT art?

-What is the one NFT you wish you had purchased but missed out on
+What is the one piece of NFT art you wish you had purchased but missed out on?

 If you could travel anywhere in the world where would you go?
 Why this location?

 Svalbard Global Seed Vault – I’m utterly fascinated by this place, which is essentially a ‘backup’ for the worlds seed storage, held in a giant vault literally carved into a mountain and sealed by the permafrost.
 I made a large art project in response to this place in 2017 but never had the opportunity to visit.
 I recently learned that the next door neighbour is Githubs Open source code repository.
 There is something deeply compelling about seed and code buried underground for our future-selves to reuse in case some disaster wipes out all the other known safestores.